bitkris-dev/strapi-to-static/README.md

 You can use this little global node utility to fetch your strapi endpoints and save them as static JSON files in a dir of your choice.

+The idea behind it has born while needing to embed server contents in a static-generated website.
+You can then make them dynamic-like triggering strapi-to-static and a re-build.

 It's extremely simple and easy to use.

 Install globally: